Forensic expertise and the exchange of forensic data is vital to international investigations.

 - The DNA Gateway is developed to its internationally recognized standard to facilitate the electronic transfer of DNA data between INTERPOL and its member countries.

-- The Gateway is also compatible with the EU Pruem convention (a 2005 initiative to simplify data exchange in the EU countries), and for selected international export of DNA profiles for countries using CODIS (the FBI-designed DNA matching software).
+- The Gateway is also compatible with the EU Pruem DNA Data Exchange Network, and for selected international export of DNA profiles for countries using CODIS (the FBI-designed DNA matching software).

 - The G8 DNA Search Request Network uses INTERPOL’s I-24/7 system and DNA standards to communicate profiles among G8 countries.